 Pulmonary rehabilitation is a program to help people with chronic (long-term) lung disease.

 Who should have pulmonary rehabilitation?

 Any person with a chronic lung disease might benefit from pulmonary rehabilitation.
-Examples of lung conditions that may benefit from pulmonary rehabilitation include COPD, asthma, chronic bronchitis, pulmonary fibrosis and other restrictive lung disease.
-Pulmonary rehabilitation also may better prepare patients undergoing chest surgery as well as help patients with post-surgery recovery.
+Examples of lung conditions include chronic obstructive pulmonary disease (COPD), asthma, chronic bronchitis, or pulmonary fibrosis.
+Pulmonary rehabilitation may also be ordered to help patients either before or after chest or lung surgery.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 9/12/2014...#8904